 Q – What is laser surgery?

 Laser surgery can be used with a variety of different types of lasers for a variety of different applications including skin resurfacing, spider vein treatment, rosacea treatment, and the removal of brown spots, birthmarks, skin lesions and tattoos.
-Facial spider veins are often treated with a VBEAM pulsed dye laser or KTP laser, which are ideal for treating blood vessels as they eliminate them without causing damage to the nearby skin.

 Q – Who is the best candidate for facial spider vein treatment?